 3. Choose Local

 When booking an accommodation, prioritize homestays, bed and breakfasts, or other locally-run lodging options that employ residents of the area.
 Large hotels require more energy to run and are built on substantial land plots that take away from the natural environment while displacing local people.

-Furthermore, chain hotels typically offer extensive menus filled with international cuisine that must be imported.
+Another downside of staying at a chain hotel is that they typically offer extensive menus filled with international cuisine that must be imported.
 As a result of the transportation process required to get the food to the destination, imported foods have a larger carbon footprint than options offered at local accommodations.
-You can also search for accommodation options by eco-label to be certain that the accommodation is meeting environmental and ethical standards.

 4. Consider Carbon Offsets